Operating Cumulocity DataHub

 Offloading task The task name of the offloading pipeline, complemented by a status icon showing success or failure of the pipeline execution

-Runtime The runtime of the execution
+Runtime The execution runtime of the Dremio queries related to the offloading run

-Data scanned (MB) The amount of data the offloading query has read from the Operational Store of Cumulocity IoT
+Data scanned (MB) The amount of data the offloading query has read from the Operational Store of Cumulocity

 Data billed (MB) The amount of data being billed (depending also on your contract); amounts of data less than 10 MB in an offloading query will be billed as if they were 10 MB